 All Dutch wholly-owned associates, which are not a part of Strukton Groep, are part of the tax group for corporate income tax purposes of Oranjewoud N.V..
 Consequently, the aforesaid companies are jointly and severally liable for corporate income tax liabilities of Oranjewoud N.V. and the companies forming part of this tax group.
 Within this tax group, the corporate income tax will be settled with current accounts.
-The corporate income tax is calculated by applying the current rate (2022: 25.8% and 2021: 25.0%) to the profit before taxes.
+The corporate income tax is calculated by applying the current rate (25.8%) to the profit before taxes.
 Please refer for a total overview of the applicable entities to note 31.
 Furthermore, Oranjewoud N.V. and its Group companies established in the Netherlands with the exception of all Strukton Groep entities are jointly and severally liable for the credit facility.
-For more details we refer to note 17 in the consolidated financial statements.
+For more details reference is made to note 17 in the consolidated financial statements.